-"Camping" is the international word for campground.
-In the US, we think of campgrounds as being picturesque outposts near a lake or forest.
-By contrast, European campings are often located within or on the outskirts of an urban center and can range from functional (like park-and-rides) to vacation extravaganzas, with restaurants and mini water-parks.
-In general, European campgrounds are less private than the American version and forbid open fires.
+In the US, we think of campgrounds as picturesque outposts near a lake or forest.
+By contrast, European "campings" (the international word for campgrounds) are often located within or on the outskirts of an urban center and can range from functional (like park-and-rides) to vacation extravaganzas, with restaurants, mini water parks, and miniature golf.
+Many campgrounds have small grocery stores and washing machines.
+In general, European campgrounds are less private than American versions, and many forbid open fires.

 Campgrounds generally mirror their surroundings: If the region is overcrowded, dusty, dirty, unkempt, and chaotic, you're unlikely to find an oasis behind the campground's gates.
 A sleepy Austrian valley will probably offer a sleepy Austrian campground.